Kmynes/pool-worker-threads/README.md

 Choose one idle worker in the pool to execute your task function.
 The Promise is resolved with the result your task returned.

-## Tipicale exemple using observable
+## Typical example using observable
 ```TS
 import { WorkerPool } from "pool-worker-threads";